Let me get this right out in the open – I love food. All sorts of food: Ethnic. Street. Gourmet. Comfort. Free. But Providence food, especially.

 194 Washington St.

 Spoiler alert: Gracie’s is one my favorite restaurants in Providence.
 It’s more than earned its AAA Four Diamond status with its tasty, inventive fare and outstanding service.
 We feasted like royalty in a dim, private room surrounded by wines of all vintages.
-Even the bread was amazing: We had our choice of warm sourdough or a cornbread basted with duck fat.
+Even the bread was amazing: We had our choice of warm sourdough or cornbread basted with duck fat.
 The menu changes with the seasons, with standouts like Atlantic cod loin with chickpea stew, chorizo and squid, and a tasting of winter vegetables.
-Save room for executive pastry chef Melissa Denmark’s amazing three-course dessert tasting.
+Save room for the specialty desserts that are all made in-house.

 400 Exchange St.